spences10/scottspence.com/posts/take-back-the-web.md

 When a service gets compromised or starts spamming, I can disable or delete that specific address without affecting my main email.

-I had a short stint with ProtonMail and Zoho mail, more on that in [Why Fastmail over Proton Mail](https://scottspence.com/posts/why-fastmail-over-proton-mail)
+I did have a short stint with ProtonMail and Zoho mail, more on that in
+[Why Fastmail over Proton Mail](https://scottspence.com/posts/why-fastmail-over-proton-mail) if you're interested.

 ## Analytics: Fathom